TABLE OF CONTENTS

 Thanks to the advancement of technology, merchant service providers now offer a wide variety of innovative solutions for U.S. businesses to choose from:

-As previously discussed, merchant accounts are bank accounts for facilitating credit card transactions.
+As previously discussed, merchant accounts are bank accounts for processing credit card transactions.
 If you want complete control over your payment processing, merchant accounts are one of your best options.

 Accepting payments online doesn’t need to be complex.
 With a payment gateway, your customers will have access to an easy-to-use payment portal for inputting credit card numbers, names, addresses, and other necessary details.
 Payment gateways provide an interface for processing digital payments online — they’re vital for any successful online business.